-He became a training instructor for the U.S. Marine Corps until 2004 when his military employment ended after 22 years.
+He became a training instructor for the U.S. Marine Corps until 2004 when his military employment ended after 22 years of service.

 In 2006, Mr. Feller had been employed by the Federal Bureau of Investigations as a Special Agent in Charge where he was stationed in Washington D.C., Washington.
 Where he specialized in intelligence, espionage and (counter)surveillance operations.

 In 2009, Mr. Feller has been working for the State Department's, U.S. Diplomatic Security Service as a Special Agent in Charge.
 On May 2009, he had been assigned as the head of security for the U.S. Embassy in the Netherlands 'til May 2010 where he was relocated and reassigned to the U.S. Embassy in Suriname conducting the same duties.